bluesnowman/fphp-saber/README.md

 Bool\Type function(Core\Type $x, Int32\Type $i)
 ````

-A `$procedure` function is used to perform an operation that does NOT return a value (even though, technically, it does return a `null` value by default).
-In cases where logic benefits to use a return statement to terminate a procedure prematurely, it is recommended that the return value is either a `null` value or an `Unit\Type` object.
+A `$procedure` function is used to perform an operation that does NOT return a value (even though, technically, PHP does return a `null` value by default).
+In cases where logic benefits to use a return statement to terminate a procedure prematurely, the return value must be either a `null` value or an `Unit\Type` object.

 ````
 null function(Core\Type $x)